Murasaki Shikibu Nikki Emaki: Birth celebration organized by the Imperial Court

-The Emperor celebrated on Kankō 5, 9th month, 17th day (October 18, 1008), the seventh day of the birth of Atsuhira-shinnō.
+The Emperor celebrated on Kankō 5, 9th month, 17th day (18 October 1008), the seventh day of the birth of Atsuhira-shinnō.
 Presents were exchanged between court nobles and the Emperor.
 During the evening ceremony, Murasaki Shikibu catches a glance of the queen, remarking that she appeared weary, having lost weight and gaining a pale complexion.
 Her "hair would be better tied up" writes Murasaki Shikibu; however she stops the description, realizing the impropriety of her depiction of the "mother of the nation".

 Preparations for the Imperial visit

-Set some time between Kankō 5, 10th month, 13th day and the morning of 16th day (November 13 to 16, 1008), this scene begins with a description of planting chrysanthemums at Michinaga's mansion in preparation for the Emperor's visit.
+Set some time between Kankō 5, 10th month, 13th day and the morning of 16th day (13 to 16 November 1008), this scene begins with a description of planting chrysanthemums at Michinaga's mansion in preparation for the Emperor's visit.
 In the second part of the section, Murasaki Shikibu is musing about her melancholic life because of an "extraordinary sorrow", wishing to be more adaptable and mindless.
 Wondering whether she is too sinful, she yearns for a religious life.
 Seeing waterfowl playing heedlessly in a pond, she writes the following waka: